web3-storage/docs/docs/examples/image-gallery.md

 When you first start the app, it will check your browser's local storage for a saved API token for Web3.Storage.
 If it doesn't find one, the app will redirect to `/settings.html`, which displays a form to paste in a token.

-Before saving the token, we call a `validateToken` function that tries to call [`Web3Storage.list`][reference-js-list].
+Before saving the token, we call a `validateToken` function that tries to create a new Web3.Storage client and call the [`list` method][reference-js-list].
 This will throw an authorization error if the token is invalid, causing `validateToken` to return `false`.
 If `validateToken` returns `true`, we save the token to local storage and prompt the user to upload an image.

 ::: details validateToken(token)
 <<<@/code-snippets/external/example-image-gallery/src/js/storage.js#validateToken